MAGIC-AI4Med/KEP/README.md

 ```
 The main hyper-parameters are summarized in `./S1_knowledge_encoding/bert_training/params.py`

+`Important`: Regarding the release of PathKT, we originally intended to make it public.
+However, we only have usage rights due to copyright restrictions and cannot share it with third parties.
+Please note that all pathology knowledge is derived from https://www.pathologyoutlines.com/.
+We encourage you to visit their website if you need related information or resources.
+Please make sure to review and adhere to their copyright policy.

 **2. Pathology Knowledge Enhanced Pretraining**

 Leverage the established knowledge encoder to guide visual-language pretraining for computational pathology.